dji-sdk/Onboard-SDK-Doc/source/quick-start/index.md

 > Note: Each new vehicle or flight controller to be used must be activated once to enable communication with your application.

+## Vagrant
+We provide a Vagrantfile for an Ubuntu 16.04 desktop machine with all the dependencies and settings necessary to build the Onboard SDK and run the samples.
+To start the machine first install [Vagrant](https://www.vagrantup.com/downloads.html), then in the same directory as the Vagrantfile in the Onboard SDK repository you previously cloned just run `vagrant up`.
+The first time you do this it may takes a while as dependencies are installed and built.
+Please see the [Vagrant](https://www.vagrantup.com/) documentation for more details on how to work with Vagrant.

 ## Safety

 Please comply with local regulations during the development of your application.
 Please refer to <a href="http://flysafe.dji.com/" target="_blank">http://flysafe.dji.com/</a> for more information.